dedickinson/community/tutorials/deploy-dependency-track/index.md

 As an example, say you owned the `example.com` domain.
 For this tutorial you need to create two subdomains.
-If you wanted the `api` subdomain for the Dependency Track API Server and `dt` subdomain for the Dependency Track user interface, two reseource records will need to be configured for your domain:
+If you wanted the `api` subdomain for the Dependency Track API Server and `dt` subdomain for the Dependency Track user interface, two resource records will need to be configured for your domain:

 | Name | Type | TTL | Data |